eranif/codelite/docs/docs/downloads/download.md

 Therefore, starting with CodeLite 9.2, our debian packages have `unofficial` added to the version e.g. `codelite_16.0-1unofficial.bullseye_amd64.deb`

 This allows you to select which to install using apt (or aptitude or synaptic).

+Update: ubuntu `22.10` (kinetic) has official CodeLite 16.0 packages, so there is no need for unofficial ones.

 ### CodeLite RPMs
 ---